velopaymentsapi/velo-node/docs/PayorsApi.md

 Create API Key

-&lt;p&gt;Create an an API key for the given payor Id and application Id&lt;/p&gt; &lt;p&gt;You can create multiple API Keys for a given application&lt;/p&gt; &lt;p&gt;API Keys are programmatic users for integrating your application with the Velo platform&lt;/p&gt;
+&lt;p&gt;Create an an API key for the given payor Id and application Id&lt;/p&gt; &lt;p&gt;You can create multiple API Keys for a given application&lt;/p&gt; &lt;p&gt;API Keys are programmatic users for integrating your application with the Velo platform&lt;/p&gt; &lt;p&gt;The response will return the API Key and the secret.
+This is the only time you will be able to see the secret&lt;/p&gt;

 ### Example